 Chainlink is one of the best-performing altcoins of 2019.
 There are plenty of reasons for its surge in popularity and price, all of them grounded in solid fundamentals and growing partnerships with tech giants.

-If you bought some LINK coins and plan to hodl them for a longer period of time, moving them away from crypto exchanges and storing them on your own wallet.
+If you bought some LINKcoins and plan to hodl them for a longer period of time, move them away from crypto exchanges and store them on your own wallet.

-Since LINK is an ERC20 token built on the Ethereum blockchain, so you’ll need to look for a wallet that supports these tokens and there is a plenty of options that do so.
-All of the wallets listed below support storing Ether (ETH) as well as any ERC20 token.
+Since LINK is an ERC20 token that deploys on-chain contracts the Ethereumblockchain, , so you’ll need to look for a wallet that supports these tokens, and there is a plenty of options that do so.
+All of the crypto wallets listed below support storing Ether (ETH) as well as any ERC20 token.

 Here is a comprehensive list of LINK wallet options you have at your disposal for safely keeping your coins.

 Best and safest option to store your coins is to download an official coin wallet and connect it with a hardware wallet (if it is supported) – our recommendation is just go and buy Ledger Nano S or X or Trezor Wallet or KeepKey, those are the safest options.

 Ledger Nano S is a hardware wallet from a French start-up that is designed for users who want increased security.